Notre Dame Island: Off-season

 In fall and spring, visitors to Notre Dame Island primarily consist of gamblers at the casino and rowers and canoers at the Olympic Basin.
 During the coldest part of winter, ice skaters use the basin as a rink.
 City workers clear the snow from its icy surface as part of the annual winter festival, "La Fête des Neiges de Montréal".
 However, the ice rink was located on Saint Helen's Island, close to the Jean-Drapeau metro station, the past few years.
 Cross-country skiers and snowshoers can also tour the area.

 Circuit Gilles Villeneuve

 Each summer, Notre-Dame Island's Circuit Gilles Villeneuve hosts the Formula One Canadian Grand Prix race and used to host the NAPA Auto Parts 200 of NASCAR's Nationwide Series (now known as the Xfinity Series).
-The circuit, opened in 1978, is accessible to the public when it is not being used for motorsports.
+The circuit is accessible to the public when it is not being used for motorsports for walking, running, biking, in-line skating, and driving.